 If the Farm management deposit account data record is the 39th Farm management deposit account data after the Investment body identity data record, the sequence number should be set to 00000039.

-the Type of report field = A (original) or R (replacement), the sequence number of the Farm management deposit account data record should be the sequence number of the record in the current AIIR being lodged.
+If the Type of report field = A (original) or R (replacement), the sequence number of the Farm management deposit account data record should be the sequence number of the record in the current AIIR being lodged.

-the Type of report field = C (corrected), the sequence number of the corrected Farm management deposit account data record should be the sequence number of the record in the original AIIR.
+If the Type of report field = C (corrected), the sequence number of the corrected Farm management deposit account data record should be the sequence number of the record in the original AIIR.

-Sequence number of multiple DFMDACCT records – the sequence number of the multiple Farm management deposit account data records when more than one Farm management deposit account data record for the same account (i.e Investment reference number) is required.
+7.135 Sequence number of multiple DFMDACCT records – the sequence number of the multiple Farm management deposit account data records when more than one Farm management deposit account data record for the same account (i.e. Investment reference number) is required.

 This number will assist in identifying the number of Farm management deposit account data records for the same account.
 For example, the Sequence number of multiple DFMDACCT records of the first Farm management deposit account data record would equal 01 and the second Farm management deposit account data record would equal 02 and so on.

-Personal identification number (PIN) – the number provided to the depositor and which is modified by the FMD provider to prevent the disclosure of the identity of the depositor, the owner or both.
-This number remains the same while the owner holds any FMD deposits with the FMD provider and is the same number as provided to the Department of Agriculture.
+7.136 Personal identification number (PIN) – the number provided to the depositor and which is modified by the FMD provider to prevent the disclosure of the identity of the depositor, the owner or both.
+This number remains the same while the owner holds any FMD deposits with the FMD provider and is the same number as provided to the Department of Agriculture and Water Resources.

-ANZSIC code – the industry code for the depositor when the deposit is made, by reference to the Australian and New Zealand Standard Industrial Classification code.
+7.137 ANZSIC code – the industry code for the depositor when the deposit is made, by reference to the Australian and New Zealand Standard Industrial Classification code.